SeokLeeUS/behavioral_cloning/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture takes an idea from Nvidia's approach[Nvidia paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

-My first step was to use a convolution neural network model similar to [Nvidia paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

-The reason why this model architecture was used is, it might be appropriate as it's proven in the real world testing.
+The reason why this model architecture was chosen is it's already a proven working solution(then, why not give a go?).

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.